When examining your baby, the health professional will check their:

 - cleft palate

-You should also tell them about health issues during pregnancy or if your baby was lying breech.
+You should also tell them about any conditions during pregnancy or if your baby was lying breech.